osuosl/ganeti_webmgr/docs/source/features/vnc.rst

 clients and browsers on the same machine as the proxy.
 Production servers should use a public hostname or IP.

+.. note:: If using :ref:`vagrant`, you will need to add the VM's FQDN and IP address
+          to your ``/etc/hosts`` file.

 ::

     # located in your settings file